mhenke/cfwheels-training/00-upandrunning.md

 * Migration description: create articles table
 * Click create

-On the page, you should see text like "The migration 20110406195353\create\articles\table.cfc file was created" showing the **create** was successful.
+On the page, you should see text like "The migration 20110406195353_create_articles_table.cfc file was created" showing the **create** was successful.
 Two new sections appear also on the page: **Migrate** and **Available migrations**.
-Under **Available migrations** you should see something like "20110406195353 **create\articles\table (create articles table)** not migrated".
+Under **Available migrations** you should see something like "20110406195353 **create_articles_table (create articles table)** not migrated".
 This is saying a migration script exists but hasn't been run.

 Let's open _/db/migrate/(some\time*stamp)*\create\articles*table.cfc_ and take a look.
+You may need to refresh the project to see any new resources.
 Press **Ctrl+Shift+R** again, and type "*create" and select our newly created migration file.
 The astrick is a wildcard in the Resource view.First please note the filename is our comment with underlines instead of spaces and a timestamp of when the migration was created.
 Migrations need to be ordered, so the timestamp serves to keep them in chronologic order.

 Inside the file, you'll see two methods: ```up``` and ```down```.